All Episodes Plain Text

 You could talk about ethics reform, right?

-Because we have seen enormous ethics scandals involving members of the court who are not reporting large amounts of money.
+We have seen enormous ethics scandals involving members of the court who are not reporting large amounts of money, large gifts, luxury vacations, etc., that they are getting from donors.

-Because you'd want to create a system where, you know, who adds, which president adds how many seats to the Supreme Court is standardized rather than kind of a matter of chance.
+You can talk about adding members to the Supreme Court, that is, or expanding the Supreme Court, because you would want to recognize or create a system whereby Supreme Court positions are because you'd want to create a system where which president adds how many seats to the Supreme Court is standardized rather than kind of a matter of chance.

-All of those are things that are options that one might consider under the bucket of Supreme Court reform.
+All of those are things that aren't options that one might consider under the bucket of Supreme Court reform.

 But fundamentally, I think the first thing is Democrats have got to recognize that the existing court is fundamentally captured by the Republican Party.